Queensland Resilience and Risk Reduction Fund 2020-21

 The Commonwealth component includes the $6 million Managing Disaster Risk Fund, which is for the 14 local government areas hardest hit by the 2019 North Queensland Monsoon Trough.

+The Queensland Resilience and Risk Reduction Fund (QRRRF) helps communities reduce the risk of, and better prepare for, natural disasters.
 The objective of this funding is to support delivery of disaster resilience and mitigation projects that: